-Katie Kutsko is a graduate of the University of Kansas and the program associate at the American Press Institute.
-She works primarily with the API's Metrics for News and youth news literacy programs.
+Katie Kutsko is a graduate of the University of Kansas and the assistant program manager at the American Press Institute.
+She works primarily with the API's Metrics for News and news literacy programs.
 While at KU, she served as editor-in-chief at the University Daily Kansan, where she led a newsroom transformation from a print mindset to a digital-first operation.
 She has interned at the Chicago Tribune, Indianapolis Star and Lawrence (Kan.)
 Journal-World.

 The Huffington Post is targeting its youngest audience yet, girls from Generation Z. And HuffPost is going for a place you might not expect — their email inboxes — with a newsletter called The Tea.
 It’s an exclusive, weekly Q&A with a different celebrity, particularly other teen girls.
 From in-house research, editors at HuffPost, like […]